 - Developed a female attraction strategy

-- A dedicated micro-portal for ‘Women at Airbus: Aircraft Fitters’
+- A dedicated micro-portal ‘Women at Airbus: Aircraft Fitters’

 - Adoption of gender-neutral language

-- Created an open-minded recruitment strategy including transferrable skills
+- Created an open-minded recruitment strategy which includes transferrable skills

 Benefits to date